sentinel-official/docs/modules/deposit/README.md

 ## Introduction

-This module is designed and implemented for storing the information related to the deposits made by an address.
-The amount that has been deposited by an address can't be transferred to a bank account using a transaction.
+This module is designed and developed for storing the information related to the deposits made by an address.
+The amount that has been deposited by an address can't be transferred to a bank module account using a transaction.
 The deposit can be only spend on the VPN subscription-related payments.

 With this module, you can perform the following actions.

-- Send coins from a bank account to the deposit account of the same or any address.
+- Send coins from a bank module account to the deposit account of the same or any address.
-- Send coins from a deposit account to the bank account of the same or any address.
+- Send coins from a deposit account to the bank module account of the same or any address.
 - Query the deposit of an address.
 - Query all the deposits.